erdos/awesome-laws/README.md

 > As an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches one.

+### Gumperson's Law

+> The probability of a given event occurring is inversely proportional to its desirability.

 ### [Hofstadter's Law](https://en.wikipedia.org/wiki/Hofstadter%27s_law)

 > It always takes longer than you expect, even when you take into account Hofstadter's Law.